janko/rodauth-rails/README.md

 end
 ```

-Another benefit is that you can define custom methods directly on the class
+Another benefit of explicit classes is that you can define custom methods
-instead of through `auth_class_eval`:
+directly at the class level instead of inside an `auth_class_eval`:

 ```rb
 # app/lib/rodauth_admin.rb